Albuquerque Dram Shop Lawyer

 Social Host Liability Laws

 In some states, “dram shop laws” and “social host liability laws” are used interchangeably.
-Generally speaking in those states, social host liability laws hold sellers responsible for injuries caused by intoxicated persons to whom they sold or provided alcohol when it was clear these intoxicated persons were indeed intoxicated and should not consume more alcohol.
+Generally speaking, in those states, social host liability laws hold sellers responsible for injuries caused by intoxicated persons to whom they sold or provided alcohol when it was clear these intoxicated persons were indeed intoxicated and should not consume more alcohol.

-In other states, social hosts are generally people that throw a party and serve alcohol, and they are treated differently from vendors who sell alcohol.
+In other states, social hosts are generally people who throw a party and serve alcohol, and they are treated differently from vendors who sell alcohol.
 In most of these states, a social host can be held liable for serving alcohol to a minor but not for serving alcohol to an intoxicated adult.

 Habitual Drinker Laws

-In some states that have dram shop laws, one of the ways an establishment can be held liable is when they serve a person known to them as someone that abuses alcohol.
+In some states that have dram shop laws, one of the ways an establishment can be held liable is when they serve a person known to them as someone who abuses alcohol.
 These laws are not to be confused with laws like Virginia's where people designated as habitual drunkards could be arrested for purchasing alcohol – this Virginia law was struck down and amended.

 Dram shop liability depends on each state's law on the same, if the state even has a law.
 It also depends on who the victim is.
 In first-party dram shop laws, the victim who files the claim is the person who was actually served the alcohol and caused an accident in which they were injured.
 Then there are third-party dram shop laws, which are typically what we think of when we consider dram shop laws, and in these laws, the victim who files the claim is the one who is injured by the intoxicated person.
-Knowing which applies in your state, if any, is important so that you can better strategize your claim and obtain maximum compensation.

 First-Party Dram Shop Laws